mybonk/mybonk-wiki/docs/INSTALLATION.md

 Enjoy the ride, no stress, check out our [FAQ](/docs/faq.md) and out [baby rabbit holes](/docs/baby-rabbit-holes.md)  :hole: :rabbit2:

+### Overview
+This small ecosystem consists of only two elements that we are going to build together:

+- **One MY₿ONK orchestrator machine:**
+  This machine is used to orchestrate your fleet of MY₿ONK consoles, it is essentially a Linux with a few additional software installed including the Nix package manager.
+- **One MY₿ONK console:**
+  This machine runs the [MY₿ONK stack](/docs/MYBONK_stack.md) on NixOS.
+It is setup once and its configuration can be updated remotly using MY₿ONK orchestrator machine.

 ### Terminology
 - '````#````' stands for '````$ sudo````'
 - **MY₿ONK core**: Or simply 'MY₿ONK' is a tailor-made full-node [software stack](/docs/MYBONK_stack.md) for MY₿ONK console (although it can run on pretty much any hardware if you are ready to tune and hack a little bit).
 MY₿ONK core is based on nix-bitcoin itself based on nixOS.